 NOTE 1: It is up to implementation how it is determined that EES no longer serves the application group.

-Editor's note: For the "EAS selection" option, how the described functionality can be better captured in steps 1 and 2 is FFS.

 If the EEC has selected an EAS which is instantiable but not yet instantiated, the EEC includes the selected EASID without including the selected EAS endpoint in the request.